-Toby Morrhall has been a Wine Society buyer since 1992, covering Burgundy, South America and Sherry.
+Toby Morrhall has been a Wine Society buyer since 1992, and covers Burgundy and South America.
+He will take over responsibility for Beaujolais from December 2014.

 Have you always been interested in wine?